St. Joseph's Parish (Ottawa): First Church and Early Parish History (1856 - 1892)

+Second Church (1893 - 1930)

 On 23 January 1892, a contract was signed with William Edward Doran of Montreal to build the second church on Wilbrod Street at Cumberland Street 1892-93.
 Construction began four months later, and the cornerstone ceremony was held on 26 June 1892.
 The new church was dedicated on 19 November 1893, and could seat 1100 people.
 The second church was 62’ high, 192’ long, 75’ wide (expanding to 105’ at the transepts), and had a 192’ tall tower.
 The church was built in the Roman Renaissance style, and was decorated in a way that was similar to Notre Dame.
 One notable detail of the construction is that the foundation was well enough built that it was able to be reused when the current church was built.
 The second church survived for 37 years before it was destroyed by fire on the night of 27 December 1930.

+Third Church (1932 - Present)

+Prior to Vatican II

 Work on the third church was commenced shortly after the fire.
 Not only was the church built on the foundations of the second church, parts of the exterior wall up to the stained glass windows were retained.
 In rebuilding the church, the architectural style was changed from Roman Renaissance to Neo-Gothic, and in order to make the building more fire-resistant, Father Finnegan replaced the varnished wooden walls with bare cement brick walls.
 On 4 January 1932, then archbishop Guillaume Forbes of Ottawa consecrated the marble altar.
 It is this third church that still stands today.

 Two brass plaques were erected by the St Joseph's Parish in honour of those parishioners who served with the allied forces in World War I, many of whom laid down their lives.

 A memorial framed scroll with the names of all members of St. Joseph`s parish who volunteered for active service with Canada`s fighting forces in the Second World War and a Memorial Book with short biographies of those members who gave their lives were erected by the St Joseph`s parish.